 Anti-democratic actors

-Policymakers prevent conflicts based on social divisions from escalating.
-The political system does not reflect the deep divisions in society that exist along the lines of race, class, gender and urban/rural areas.
-Both main political parties have membership bases that transcend these societal divisions.
-Clientelism is openly practiced by both major political parties, serving as an effective tool for attracting and retaining supporters.
-As long as sufficient resources are available, sitting governments utilize creative methods of “keeping the peace” by preventing conflicts based on social divisions from arising or escalating.
-These may involve drawing on state resources, as well as those of financial supporters, both local and foreign.
+Policymakers prevent conflicts rooted in social divisions from escalating.
+The political system does not reflect the deep divisions in society that exist along the lines of race, class, gender and urban vs. rural areas.
+The main political parties have membership bases that transcend these divisions.
+Both parties openly practice clientelism, which serves as an effective tool to attract and retain supporters.
+As long as sufficient resources are available, incumbent governments use creative methods to “keep the peace” by preventing conflicts based on social divisions from arising or escalating.
+These methods may involve drawing on state resources as well as those of financial supporters, both local and foreign.

 Cleavage / conflict management